Why Consistency Feels Boring but Works

 Progress is measured by survival and consistency, not activity.

-Good trading rarely feels impressive while it is happening.
+Good trading rarely feels impressive while it's happening.

 It feels calm.
 It feels controlled.
 It feels repetitive.

-Professionals do not seek excitement.
+Professionals don't seek excitement.
 They seek calm consistency.